 There are many reasons to write poetry.
 Love is one of these reasons.
 When it concerns a lost love, it can lead to poems such as “Lolotte, who attires my hair,” written by Jessie Redmon Fauset.

 Jessie Redmon Fauset (born as Jessie Redmona Fauset) was born on April 27, 1882, in Fredericksville (New Jersey, US).
 We know her for her poems, essays, novels and as an educator.
 She studied at Cornell University (Classical Languages) and the University of Pennsylvania (French).
 Then she became a teacher at Dunbar High School in Washington DC.
 In 1919 she started as a literary editor for The Crisis – the official magazine of the National Association for the Advancement of Colored People (NAACP).
 She left this job in 1927 and had several teaching jobs until 1944.

 Between 1924 and 1933, Fauset published four novels and wrote several poems.
 She had been writing poetry since 1912.

 Fauset died of heart disease on April 30 1961.

 About the poem

-Lolotte is the cyring woman, who lost a loved one.
+Lolotte is the crying woman, who lost a loved one.
 This is beyond any race or colour.
-This is grief in the most deepest form.
+This is grief in the deepest form.

 Lost her lover.
 Lolotte weeps;